tderenzi/tderenzi.github.io/src/portfolio/ibm.md

 # The Problem
-The healthcare team conducted primary research through literatute review and speaking with healthcare experts.
-However, they did not engage with potential target users nor had a great understanding of healthcare context in Kenya.
-Our role was to evaluate the kiosk that would provide an intuitive, culturally relevant user experience for patients managing hypertension in Kenya.
+The healthcare team’s initial research relied on literature and expert consultations but lacked direct engagement with target users in Kenya.
+Our role was to bridge this gap by evaluating and improving the CHC kiosk’s usability and cultural relevance for effective hypertension management.

 # Research goals
 - Identify cultural barriers and accessibility challenges